FAQ

 How many people can I bring to watch my swimmer?

-Please consider that seating on poolside at NSG is extremely limited.
+Please consider that seating on poolside is limited.
 To prevent overcrowding and to comply with the school’s fire procedures, we can only admit one adult per swimmer into the pool facility with a maximum total of two adults if you have 2 or more swimmers attending lessons.
 We do not allow standing or overcrowding of the spectator area/corridor.

 Is it possible to get food/drink at the venues?